teelahti/hpstr-jekyll-theme/_posts/2013-03-12-techdays-2013-signalr.md

 This demo finished the JavaScript bus (demo 3) concept by showing how it could be used in a very normal business application scenario: user selects multiple items from a list and sends them all at once to server for processing.
-Iíve seen many (failed) implementations, where developers spend lots of time honing last milliseconds off the operation to prevent timeouts or to match non-func requirementsÖ and then someone selects even more items from the list and files another bug about the operation being too slow.
+I‚Äôve seen many (failed) implementations, where developers spend lots of time honing last milliseconds off the operation to prevent timeouts or to match non-func requirements‚Ä¶ and then someone selects even more items from the list and files another bug about the operation being too slow.
 The real solution is of course to do split list operation into a set of separate one item operations, and do everything in the background.